vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 have to mention the year, generally current of an era, months, which are also fractional, are stated below,

-besides the month and the particular day of the month, giving the lengths according to the Sarya Siddhanta
+besides the month and the particular day of the month, giving the lengths according to the Sūrya Siddhānta

 and the week-day.
 This enables an astronomer, well calculations compared with the corresponding modern